-Yes, oral sedation pediatric dentistry is a well established practice and proven to be a safe option for certain childen, including a child that may be particularly fearful about seeing a dentist.
-Pediatric oral sedation is also sometimes necessary for children requiring complicated, invasive, or lenthy dental procedures.
+Yes, oral sedation pediatric dentistry is a well established practice and proven to be a safe option for certain children, including a child that may be particularly fearful about seeing a dentist.
+Sedating a child for dental work is also sometimes necessary for children requiring complicated, invasive, or lengthy dental procedures.
 Oral sedation not only prevents your child from feeling any pain from the work being done in their mouth but it also helps to reduce the risk and stress level both during and after the dental treatment.

-Depending on your child’s age, the type of dental procedure, and your input, our pediatric dentist can provide the following types of oral sedation pediatric dentistry:
+Our pediatric dentist that does sedation will ensure that you understand the available procedures.
+Depending on your child’s age, the type of dental procedure, and your input, the dentist can provide the following types of oral sedation pediatric dentistry:

 1. Oral Sedation

 Perhaps the simplest and least invasive pediatric sedation method is oral sedation, which is administered through the mouth or nose and typically begins working within 20 minutes.
 The child is not put to sleep but instead, remains awake, calm, and relaxed throughout the dental appointment.
-This is a good option for older children or when procedures require the child be able to follow simple instruction.
+Our pediatric dentist that does sedation feels this is a good option for older children or when procedures require the child be able to follow simple instruction.

 2. Nitrous Oxide (Laughing Gas Sedation)